solana-labs/solana-program-library/token-metadata/program/README.md

 ## Permissioning and Architecture

 Only the authority on a mint can create the unique metadata accounts.
 The two metadata accounts created are the Metadata account, which holds the Name, Symbol, and URI and the Owner account, which holds a key to the Owner of the metadata.
-The authority on a mint is responsible for calling create_metadata_accounts to create allocated accounts on the chain.
+The authority on the mint is responsible for calling create_metadata_accounts to create allocated accounts on the chain.

 To ensure the uniqueness of a mint's metadata, the address of a Metadata account is a PDA composed of seeds: